aspose-html/aspose-html-reference-tutorials/html/english/java/converting-epub-to-xps/convert-epub-to-xps-specify-xps-save-options/_index.md

 options.setBackgroundColor(Color.getAliceBlue());
 ```

-- **Page size** – set to 3000 × 1000 pixels in this example; adjust to match your target paper size.
+- **Page size** – set to 3000 × 1000 pixels in this example; adjust to match your target paper size or use `Length.fromInches` to **specify page dimensions** in inches.
 - **Background color** – `AliceBlue` demonstrates how to change the canvas background; you can pick any `Color`.

-These settings are part of the **Aspose HTML Save Options** that affect the final XPS document.
+These settings are part of the **aspose html save options** that affect the final XPS document.

 ## Convert EPUB to XPS